DmitriyRetuskiy/laravel_console_generator/README.md

+# Console generator for Service used Model
-# Watch Screencast.webm for easy to understand
+<h5>Watch Screencast.webm for easy to understand</h5>
 <a href="https://github.com/DmitriyRetuskiy/laravel_console_generator/blob/main/Screencast.gif"> Screen how it works</a>

 <h5> go to laravel dir and